Have you ever struggled with understanding the Bible at times? Peter, in his day, even had challenges understanding the

 From a human point of view, the

-any other miracle we read about in the Bible.
+Word of God is an unexplainable miracle like any other miracle we read about in the Bible.
 For example, how do we explain Jesus taking some clay dirt

 in his hand, adding some sanctified spittle to it, applying the paste to the eyes

-after washing off the paste in a pool of water!?
+(assuming the eyelids), and a man born blind can see after washing off the paste in a pool of water!?

 Lest we forget, the Word of God